LiAndrw/LoLVoidGrubsImpact/README.md

 | LOLTMNT99_132665 | Blue  |        1 |          31 |           20 |       2.0 |      1.0 |          4.0 |      8.0 | 1.0          |           251 | 72355       |
 | LOLTMNT99_132665 | Red   |        0 |          20 |           31 |       3.0 |      1.0 |          2.0 |      8.0 | 1.0          |           251 | 66965       |
 | LOLTMNT99_132755 | Blue  |        1 |          24 |            8 |       2.0 |      1.0 |          2.0 |      9.0 | 1.0          |           261 | 68226       |

+### Univariate Analysis
+In this exploratory data analysis, univariate analysis was performed to examine the distribution of single variables.